IRCAD/sight/modules/viz/scene2d/README.md

  # sight::module::viz::scene2D

 This module contains services to display various 2D elements.
-The services are implementations of the IAdaptor present in libs/viz/scene2D
+The services are implementations of the adaptor present in libs/viz/scene2D

 ## Services